 Since 1999, EDiS Company has partnered with Appoquinimink School District on their building programs.
-Starting in 2016, EDiS once again teamed up with the District, this time on the most ambitious school building program in Delaware’s history, Lorewood Grove Elementary School.
-In order to ensure that all designs were both accurate and efficient, EDiS Company brought in EDiS BIM (Building Information Modeling) Services.
+Starting in 2016, EDiS once again teamed up with the District, this time on the most ambitious school building program in Delaware’s history.
+Lorewood Grove Elementary School, which opened its doors in September of 2019, represented the first in a series of projects under the 2016 Referendum that will accommodate the needs of the growing student population.
+In order to see that all designs were both accurate and efficient, EDiS Company brought in EDiS BIM (Building Information Modeling) Services.
 The BIM team had a complex job ahead of them: Virtually build, in-house, a fully-coordinated 3D model of the project that would guide the design and layout for all trades.

 The BIM team began by implementing the provided 2D design drawings into a 3D generated model.
 The model included fabrication drawings, shop drawing models, and facility information management models for managing the ins and outs of the building even after construction was finished.
 In this virtual 3D space, the BIM team builds the entire building and all the systems required using software like Auto-CAD Fabrication MEP, Revit, and Navisworks to visualize and solve any issues that could arise before construction even begins.